-Thermal imagers make pictures from heat, which is given off by living things.
-Thermal cameras capture infrared energy and use the data to create images through digital or analog video outputs.
-By being able to pinpoint heat spots using a thermal imaging camera, you are able to narrow down the area of search to a high-level point of interest.
-This reduces search time considerably.
+Thermal imaging is an important technology used during SAR.
+Thermal cameras capture infrared energy to create images through digital or analog video outputs, allowing rescuers to pinpoint heat spots and narrow down the search area to a high-level point of interest.
+This significantly reduces search time.

 Advantages of Thermal Imaging: